kristiandiana/test/README.md

 The team will comprise of two sub-teams; the Frontend sub-team, and the Backend sub-team.
 As a brief summary, the main focus of each sub-team is as follows.
 The Frontend sub-team is responsible for the development of the web application, as well as an API using a Python framework.
 The Backend sub-team is responsible for the development of a convolutional neural network (CNN) using TensorFlow.
 The model is to be trained using a publicly sourced dataset.
 If you are curious about how GCP will be used in this project, see *Figure 2* below!
-For more information, please see the attached [Planning Document](./PLAN.md) which includes a detailed [Sprint Plan](./PLAN.md#sprint-planning) and proposed [Tech Stack](./PLAN.md#tech-stack) for the project.
+For more information about the project, please see the attached [Planning Document](./PLAN.md) which includes a detailed [Sprint Plan](./PLAN.md#sprint-planning) and proposed [Tech Stack](./PLAN.md#tech-stack) for the project.

 ![Figure 2](./Documentation/images/Architecture.png)
 <p align="center"><em>Figure 4: Architecture Diagram.</em></p>